Tomato Anthracnose

 The fungus (Colletotrichum species, primarily C. coccodes) survives as sclerotia (compact hardened masses of mycelium) or hyphae (branched filaments of mycelium) in infested tomato debris, soil, or on weed and crop hosts.
 The fungus can also be seed-borne.

-Blossom End Rot - Tends to form on the lower side of the tomato
+Blossom End Rot - Water-soaked lesions, usually form on the lower side of the tomato fruit

 Splashing water, wind, insects and human contact can spread the spores.
 The early infections are most common on the lower (older) portions of the plants that can work up the plant as the season progresses.